 Many banks offer credit cards specifically for students, usually with a higher rate of interest, but they will be more understanding of a young person's circumstances.

 You can also speak to your bank about extending your overdraft and giving you more favourable conditions.
-Overdrafts can be expensive and restrictive, forcing you to pay back the money within just a few days.
-However, if you speak to your bank first, they might be able to make a special arrangement for you.
+Overdrafts can be expensive and restrictive, but if you have an agreed fee-free overdraft this can be a no-cost way of borrowing money for a short period of time.

 Some banks offer student overdrafts while you're studying, and you would only pay interest once you graduate.
-The interest can be expensive, so make sure you have plans in place to pay it back before the 0% interest deal ends.
+The interest can be expensive once the interest free period is over, so make sure you have plans in place to pay it back before the 0% interest deal ends.
+Find out how the choose the best student bank account for your needs with our Uswitch guide.